 A Syrian Christian family runs Vanilla County on a 150-acre organic rubber and spice plantation.
 Guests stay in bungalows and "glamping tents" and have lots of activities to choose from—swimming in natural rock pools, exploring the plantation grounds, visiting villages and a local meditation ashram, and cruising the Kerala backwaters.
 Another homestay option is to stay on a tea estate and tour the tea plantations.

 The largest mangrove jungles in the world can be found in India.
 The Sundarbans near Kolkata in West Bengal is most famous.
 However, Tamil Nadu has a lesser-known but substantially-sized mangrove jungle—Pichavaram.
 And, unlike the Sundarbans National Park, where access is limited, It's possible to go deep inside it by rowboat.

 India, along with Africa, has the largest tribal population in the world.
 The lives of the tribes in India are closely tied to nature, and they inhabit some of the most pristine and picturesque environments in the country.
-Largely unaffected by the modern world, they're very simple and often curious people who have retained their rituals and customs.
+Largely unaffected by the modern world, the tribal people are very simple and often curious folks who have retained their rituals and customs.
 And many love receiving visitors.

 Being a highly religious country, festivals are at the heart of people’s lives in India.
 The numerous and varied festivals that are held throughout the year offer a unique way of experiencing Indian culture at its best.

 Diwali, one of the best-known festivals, honors the victory of good over evil and brightness over darkness.
 It's known as the "Festival of Lights" for all the fireworks, small clay lamps, and candles that are lit.